Ceramic Gate Valve

 The extreme durability and reliability of the Ceramic Gate Valve make it an indispensable tool across several demanding sectors:

-2. Mining and Metallurgy: In mineral processing and metallurgical slag discharge, the ceramic-on-ceramic seal manages heavy slurries that would quickly compromise standard alloy valves.
+2. Mine and Metallurgy: In mineral-processing slags discharge, the ceramic-to-ceramic seal contains heavy slurries which would normally damage standard alloy valves quickly.

-3. Chemical Processing: These isolation units are used for aggressive chemical transport involving suspended solids, where both corrosion and erosion resistance are required simultaneously.
+3. Chemical Processing – These isolation units feature suspended solids and are used for the transportation of aggressive chemicals where corrosion resistance & erosion resistance must be met simultaneously.

 Request a Quote